-Inclusion happens when the GP/out-of-hours service and a physician from the ED via a conference call jointly evaluate whether it is suitable for the acute ill patient to be hospital treated in own home.
-Inclusion criteria: the patient must be 65 years of age or above, live in own home or a nursing home, have been seen by the GP/out-of-hours service in the case of disease in question, and must be able to understand and speak Danish fluently.
-We expect that 850 patients are treated in own home, while 210 patients will be admitted to the emergency department and included in the control group.
+Inclusion happens when the GP/out-of-hours service/EMS-physician and a physician from the ED via a conference call jointly evaluate whether it is suitable for the acute ill patient to be hospital treated in own home.
+Inclusion criteria: the patient must be 65 years of age or above, live in own home or a nursing home, have been seen by the GP/out-of-hours service/EMS-physician in the case of disease in question, and must be able to understand and speak Danish.
+We expect that 566 patients are treated in own home, while 283 patients will be admitted to the emergency department and included in the control group.

 The expected output of the research project: